Yurik72/ESPHap/README.md

 ## Switch example

-Example folders contains sketch for [Switch](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_Switch), which shows on Apple simple Switch.
+Example folders contains sketch for [Switch](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_Switch), which shows on Apple simple Switch icon.
 There is universal sketch applicable for ESP32 and ESP8266 and any relay can be used to manage external devices.

 Those sketch as well includes advanced feathures: Web File Manager, OTA, Simple web site.